bcnmy/docs/docs/tutorials/sessionkeys/sessionvalidationmodule.md

 **Execution Steps:**

 1. **Match Function Selectors:**
-This step ensures that the user operation corresponds to specific function selectors, indicating the type of operation being performed.
+This step ensures that the calldata of a given user operation calls the function with the allowed selectors only.
 In this method, it checks whether the first four bytes of the call data match predefined selectors (EXECUTE_OPTIMIZED_SELECTOR or EXECUTE_SELECTOR).

 2. **Decode Session Key Data:**